hamed-rezaee/flutter_component_architecture_poc/README.md

 This architecture follows a clean architecture pattern and consists of three main layers: the presentation layer, the domain layer, and the data layer.
 Each layer has its own set of classes and responsibilities, which are briefly described below.

-## Presentation Layer

-The presentation layer is responsible for handling the user interface and user interactions.
-It consists of the following classes:

-- `Service`: Implements the `BaseService` interface from the domain layer and acts as a bridge between the presentation layer and the domain layer.
-- `ExtendedBloc`: Extends the `Bloc` class and implements the `StateListener` interface.
-Handles the presentation logic for a specific feature or screen.
-- `Bloc`: Base class for business logic components.
-Provides an interface for interacting with the underlying data and business logic.
-- `Widget`: Represents a user interface component in the application.
-- `Page`: Combines a `Bloc` instance with a `Widget` instance to represent a specific screen or page in the application.

-## Domain Layer

-The domain layer contains the core business logic and entities of the application.
-It consists of the following classes:

-- `BaseEntity`: Abstract class serving as the base class for all domain entities.
-- `BaseMapper`: Abstract class defining the mapping between domain entities and data models.
-- `BaseDataSource`: Abstract class representing a data source for retrieving and manipulating data models.
-- `BaseRepository`: Abstract class acting as an intermediary between the domain layer and the data layer.
-- `BaseService`: Abstract class serving as a base service interface in the domain layer.

-## Data Layer

-The data layer is responsible for data persistence and retrieval.
-It consists of the following classes:

-- `BaseModel`: Abstract class representing the data models used in the data layer.
-- `Mapper`: Implements the `BaseMapper` interface from the domain layer.
-Provides the implementation for converting between domain entities and data models.
-- `DataSource`: Implements the `BaseDataSource` interface from the domain layer.
-Represents a concrete data source implementation.
-- `Repository`: Implements the `BaseRepository` interface from the domain layer.
-Provides the data access methods required by the domain layer.

-## Bloc Manager

-The `Bloc Manager` is a separate module or package that provides classes related to managing business logic components and their states.
-It consists of the following class:

-- `BaseStateListener`: Abstract class defining the contract for a state listener.
-- `StateListener`: Concrete implementation of a state listener.

-To use this architecture, you can create your own implementations of the various abstract classes based on your specific application requirements.
-You can extend the base classes provided in each layer and implement the necessary methods and logic.

-Please note that some classes in the provided code are incomplete and throw `UnimplementedError`.
-You will need to complete those classes by providing the necessary implementations for the abstract methods and properties.

-Overall, this architecture aims to separate concerns and maintain a clear separation of layers, allowing for easier maintenance, testing, and scalability of the application.
+The architecture is divided into three main layers: the data layer, domain layer, and presentation layer.
+Each layer has its own set of responsibilities and interacts with the other layers through well-defined interfaces.

+### Data Layer

+The data layer is responsible for handling data retrieval and storage.
+It consists of the following components:

+- **Model**: The `Model` class represents the data model used in the application.
+It implements the `BaseModel` interface defined in the domain layer.

+- **Mapper**: The `Mapper` class is responsible for mapping between the entities in the domain layer and the models in the data layer.
+It implements the `BaseMapper` interface, which defines the mapping behavior.

+- **DataSource**: The `DataSource` class provides the actual data retrieval and storage implementation.
+It interacts with external data sources such as databases, APIs, or local storage.
+It implements the `BaseDataSource` interface, which defines the data source operations.

+- **Repository**: The `Repository` class acts as a bridge between the data layer and the domain layer.
+It implements the `BaseRepository` interface and encapsulates the data retrieval logic using the `DataSource` and `Mapper` components.
+The repository is responsible for fetching data from the data source and mapping it to domain entities.

+### Domain Layer

+The domain layer contains the business logic of the application and defines the core entities and interactions.
+It consists of the following components:

+- **BaseModel**: The `BaseModel` class defines the base model interface, which represents the data model used in the application.

+- **BaseEntity**: The `BaseEntity` class defines the base entity interface, which represents the domain entities used in the application.

+- **BaseMapper**: The `BaseMapper` class defines the base mapper interface, which specifies the mapping behavior between domain entities and data models.

+- **BaseDataSource**: The `BaseDataSource` class defines the base data source interface, which declares the data retrieval and storage operations.

+- **BaseRepository**: The `BaseRepository` class defines the base repository interface, which encapsulates the data retrieval logic and provides an abstraction for accessing data from the data source.
+It depends on the `BaseMapper` and `BaseDataSource` interfaces.

+- **BaseService**: The `BaseService` class defines the base service interface, which encapsulates the business logic operations.
+It depends on the `BaseRepository` interface.

+### Presentation Layer

+The presentation layer is responsible for displaying the user interface and handling user interactions.
+It consists of the following components:

+- **Entity**: The `Entity` class represents the domain entity used in the presentation layer.
+It implements the `BaseEntity` interface.

+- **Service**: The `Service` class implements the `BaseService` interface and provides the implementation of the business logic operations.
+It depends on the `BaseRepository` interface.

+- **ExtendedBloc**: The `ExtendedBloc` class extends the `Bloc` class and implements the `StateListener` interface.
+It represents a specific type of business logic component in the presentation layer.
+It interacts with the `Service` and handles state changes.
+It implements the `onState()` method defined in the `StateListener` interface.

+- **Bloc**: The `Bloc` class represents a general business logic component in the presentation layer.
+It interacts with the `Service` and encapsulates the business logic operations.

+- **Widget**: The `Widget` class represents a UI component in the presentation layer.

+- **Page**: The `Page` class represents a screen or page in the application.
+It combines a `Bloc` and a `Widget` to bind the business logic and the UI together.

+## Usage

+To use this architecture in your application, you can follow these steps:

+1. Define your domain entities by implementing the `BaseEntity` interface.
+2. Create data models by extending the `BaseModel` class and defining the necessary properties.
+3. Implement the `BaseMapper` interface to define the mapping behavior between your domain entities and data models.
+4. Implement the `BaseDataSource` interface to provide the data retrieval and storage implementation.
+5. Implement the `BaseRepository` interface by extending the `BaseRepository` class and providing the necessary `Mapper` and `DataSource` instances.
+6. Implement the `BaseService` interface by extending the `BaseService` class and providing the necessary `Repository` instance.
+7. Create your UI components (`Widget` classes) and business logic components (`Bloc` classes) based on your application requirements.
+8. Combine the business logic and UI components using the `Page` class to create screens or pages in your application.

+Ensure that you properly define dependencies between the layers and use interfaces to enable loose coupling and easier testing.

 ### Overview Diagram